 Sea Ip Church - A Chinese Temple

 This two-storeyed temple in China Town is representative of the Chinese culture in the city.
 Built in 1905, the first floor is stunning and hosts the deities.
-You can’t go into the main shrine area but you can still take a look at a set of weapons, and images and statues of Chinese gods and goddesses that the temple houses.
+You can’t go into the main shrine area but you can still take a look at a set of weapons, images and statues, of Chinese gods and goddesses that the temple houses.
 Take a peak at the ground floor social club where you can find copies of Kolkata’s weekly Chinese newspaper (the only one in India) and members of the community enjoying themselves.